‘The Seven Deadly Sins’ Manga Chapter 211 Online English Spoilers: Gowther’s True Identity Revealed To Gloxinia and Dolor As Melodias Helps Elizabeth.

 — Tokyo Trove (@tokyo_trove) March 15, 2017

 Chapter 211 of The Seven Deadly Sins ends with the puppet Gowther waving goodbye, implying that he might die because his time has run out.
-The panel promises that the next chapter of popular Japanese series, titled “The Puppet Asks For Love,” will reveal Gowther’s side of the story and the truth behind his sin.
+The panel promises that the next chapter of the popular Japanese series, titled “The Puppet Asks For Love,” will reveal Gowther’s side of the story and the truth behind his sin.

 Chapter 212 of The Seven Deadly Sins is expected to be released without a break.
 Mangaka Nakaba Suzuki has promised that the upcoming mega-chapter would contain 43 pages of Gowther’s side story.